RifqiHafizuddin/rifqihafizuddin.github.io/README.md

 # About Me

-Results-driven Statistics undergraduate with a strong passion for data analysis and a solid foundation in mathematical principles.
-Proficient in using statistical software packages like R and Python to manipulate and visualize data.
-Skilled in hypothesis testing, regression analysis, and experimental design.
-Seeking opportunities to apply my analytical skills in a dynamic and data-centric environment to contribute to evidence-based decision-making and problem-solving.
-Eager to leverage my knowledge and enthusiasm for statistics to excel in a career that combines data science and real-world applications.
+A dedicated Statistics Student of Universitas Indonesia with a strong foundation in data analytics gained through coursework and hands-on projects.
+Proficient in utilizing tools such as Excel, Python, R, and SQL, with hands-on experience in applying machine learning such as NLP, CNN, and regression analysis.
+Eager to contribute analytical skills to a dynamic team and continuously expand my knowledge and skills in data analytics.

 # Projects